ozzyonfire/shopify-next-app/README.md

 - ✅ Session saving using MongoDB
 - ✅ OAuth flow for online and offline tokens
 - ✅ GraphQl call using Apollo
-- ❌ ~~Remove getServerSideProps from index.tsx~~
 - ✅ New router config for Next.js and App Bridge
 - ✅ AppUninstalled webhook - cleanup and delete sessions
-- ⬜ Content-Security-Policy header (set in next.config.js?
-Currently this is set in getServerSideProps)
-- ⬜ Billing checks in `/api/auth/verify`
-- ⬜ Add the Shopify types for Graphql and Typescript (using graphql-codegen)
 - ⬜ Prune excess leftover unused code
-- ⬜ Remove the exitiframe.tsx page (unused)
-- ⬜ Update project to use the new `/apps` directory from Next.js

 ## Benefits